mohamedsamet/demo/src/main/basics/Tests.md

 keeping your design and architecture as clean as possible.
 Tests enable all the -ilities, because tests enable change.
 So if your tests are dirty, then your ability to change your code is hampered, and you begin to lose the ability to improve the structure of that code.
-The dirtier y
+The dirtier your tests, the dirtier your code becomes.
+Eventually you lose the tests, and your code rots.

 ## Learning tests